alexhwoods/webpack-chunking-issue/README.md

 # Conclusion
-When we do both a static and a dynamic import of the same module, we get the entire module.
+When we do both a static and a dynamic import of the same module, in this case the `Icons` module we get the entire module.
 - Tree shaking doesn't occur
 - It's not imported dynamically